This website is intended primarily as a reference source for people who already know something about pesticides and their chemistry.

-There are about 1800 different active ingredients of pesticides, and the purpose of this Web site is to define each of those active ingredients.
+There are about 1800 different active ingredients of pesticides, and the purpose of this website is to provide a definition of each of those active ingredients.

-As an example, there is an important insecticide that has the following IUPAC systematic name:
+As an example, there is an important insecticide that has the following traditional IUPAC systematic name:

 The same insecticide has the following CAS systematic name: